dkblackley/dkblackley.github.io/_posts/2023-02-18-whol-gstreamer.md

             if incoming == Gst.StreamStatusType.LEAVE or incoming == Gst.StreamStatusType.DESTROY:
                 if int(opt.debug) >= 2:
                     print("Stream shutting down")
-                # Keeping this as a seperate if in case you want to do some cleanup...
+                # Keeping this as a separate if in case you want to do some cleanup...

         if message.type == Gst.MessageType.DURATION_CHANGED: # Called when stream has started
             print("Duration changed")